PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

-A common way to report the relative PGS for an individual is by comparing their score with a distribution of scores from genetically similar individuals (similar to taking a Z-score within a genetically homogenous population above). [#ImputeMe] To define the correct reference distribution of PGS for an individual we first train a classifier to predict the population labels (pre-defined ancestry groups of the reference panel) from the PCA loadings for the reference.
+A common way to report the relative PGS for an individual is by comparing their score with a distribution of scores from genetically similar individuals (similar to taking a Z-score within a genetically homogenous population above). [#ImputeMe] To define the correct reference distribution of PGS for an individual we first train a classifier to predict the population labels (pre-defined ancestry groups from the reference panel) using PCA loadings in the reference panel.
 This classifier is then applied to individuals in the target dataset to identify the population they are most similar to in genetic ancestry space.
-Then the relative PGS for each individual is calculated by comparing their score to the reference distribution and reporting it as a percentile (output column: ``percentile_MostSimilarPop``) or by taking a
-Z-score (output column: ``Z_MostSimilarPop``).
+The relative PGS for each individual is then calculated by comparing the calculated PGS to the distribution of PGS in the most similar population in the reference panel and reporting it as a percentile (output column: ``percentile_MostSimilarPop``) or by taking a Z-score (output column: ``Z_MostSimilarPop``).

 PCA-based methods